forderud/WindowsRpcSample/README.md

 Sample Windows RPC code.
-Demonstrates how to peform remote procedure calls (RPC) to call functions across process boundaries.
+Demonstrates how to perform Remote Procedure Calls (RPC) to call functions across process boundaries.

 Using the [`ncalrpc`](https://learn.microsoft.com/en-us/windows/win32/midl/ncalrpc) (ALPC) transport, which is the same as used for inter-process COM calls.